Shiv-23-art/data_analysis_task_6/README.md

 - Connecting Python to a live database
 - Visualizing time-series trends with moving averages

-- ## Took help of w3schools website and youtube to learn advanc3ed analysis, got into error once, but i tried to debug it and do it again.
+- ## Took help of w3schools website and youtube to learn advanced analysis, got into error once, but i tried to debug it and do it again.
+Also tried to make some visuals for better analysis.